wp-plugins/siteorigin-panels/readme.txt

 I've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 1.4.3 =
+* Improved HTML5 validation be moving styles to header and footer.
+* Basic improvements to memory efficiency.
+* Black Studio TinyMCE height set to 350 pixels by default.
+* Fixed: Black Studio TinyMCE update error.

 = 1.4.2 =
 * All existing widget forms are loaded with the initial interface, rather than through AJAX.
 Improves performance.